rostowich/kata_for_fun/README.md

 # Kata For Fun
 ## Requirements
 Write a program that converts an input number into a string according to the following rules :
-If the number is divisible by 3 or contains 3, replace 3 by "Kata";
+ -If the number is divisible by 3 or contains 3, replace 3 by "Kata";
-if the number is divisible by 5 or contains 5, replace 5 by "For";
+ -if the number is divisible by 5 or contains 5, replace 5 by "For";
-if the number contains 7, replace 7 by "Fun".
+ -if the number contains 7, replace 7 by "Fun".
-Divisors have high predecence, the content is analyzed in the order of appearance.
+ -Divisors have high predecence, the content is analyzed in the order of appearance.
-If no match, return the input number as a string.
+ -If no match, return the input number as a string.

 ## Here is a list of examples :
 1 should return 1